nemec/nemec.github.io/_posts/2020-01-22-discover-cloudflare-wordpress-ip.md

 brand new unique URL (e.g. `https://webhook.site/#!/e1f36ec8-850a-4cc3-b3dc-c3d19448a6b2`)
 and the website will begin "Waiting for first request...".
 If you've used the website before, you may see some old requests listed in the sidebar.
 That's ok, you can ignore them.
+Leave this tab open until later.

 ![webhook.site screenshot](/images/2020/01/webhook-site.png)

-Now visit the URL <https://reqbin.com/> in your browser.
+In a new tab, visit the URL <https://reqbin.com/> in your browser.
 Click on the `Content` tab and choose `XML (application/xml)` as your content type instead of the
 default: